onewelcome/identity-cloud-documentation/docs/oauth-vs-oidc.md

 sequenceDiagram
     participant RO as Resource Owner (User)
     participant RP as Web application
-    participant AS as Authorization Server (Onegini)
+    participant AS as Authorization Server (OneWelcome)
     participant RS as Resource Server (Your App)

     RP->>AS: Authentication Code Request to /authorize